Sind96/Seneca-BE-Task/README.md

    npm run dev
    ```

-5. In order to run your tests, do the below:
+5. In order to run your tests, execute:
    ```sh
    npm test
    ```

+## Decisions and Considerations

+- Environment Variables: An .env file to hold the port and MongoDB URI was not included for simplicity.
+In a more sensitive or complex project, creating an .env file and storing sensitive information there would be recommended.

 ## Tech Stack